A repeat of the 2019 semi-final brings Germany up against Romania in the concluding round of Group A games.

 • As West Germany, they were runners-up to England in 1982.

 • Germany have reached the semi-finals or better in each of the last three U21 EUROs, and have progressed from the group stage in four of their last five finals appearances.
+They are unbeaten in five group stage matches (W3 D2) and have lost only one of their last 12 (W7 D4).

 • Stefan Kuntz – who has been in charge since August 2016, leading the team to that 2017 European triumph – oversaw a 2021 qualifying campaign in which Germany finished five points ahead of runners-up Belgium in Group 9 despite losing home (2-3) and away (1-4) against them.
 Germany won their other six matches against Bosnia and Herzegovina, Wales and Moldova, including the last three.